dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_miplib.rst

 This often results in a large number of auxiliary variables and constraints, which can make the problem more difficult to solve.
-The Stride solver can handle the nonlinear formulations of these problems directly, and by taking advantage of combinatorial structures, it can greatly reduce the search space to find better solutions in less time.
+The Stride solver can handle the nonlinear formulations of these problems natively, and by taking advantage of combinatorial structures, it can greatly reduce the search space to find better solutions in less time.

 This section reformulates three mixed-integer programs (MIPs) from this library